 - metadata for setting up the account, like the username, password, list of domains, DNS zone file, and custom apache includes files

-- full home directory of the account, including the document root (site files), email files and forwarders for all of the owned domains
+- full home directory of the account, including the document root (site files), email files and forwarders for all the owned domains

 - MySQL databases, users, and grants that are mapped to the account